 If you're yearning for a quick, physically challenging fix, then hit the gym.
 Any gym.
 Spending 30 minutes to an hour working out is a quick, inexpensive way to naturally boost your endorphins —plenty of gyms and studios offer free classes for first-timers.
 ClassPass offers a free 14-day trial plus some trendier workouts you may not otherwise try.
 (Hello, rock climbing and underwater cycling.)

 Feathering your nest can quell anxiety, inspire relaxation, and improve your overall mood.
 If you don't currently love your place, choose a new wall color, rearrange the furniture, or spend a few hours styling your coffee table.
 The time is now.

 Hit a Happy Hour

 Are you bored with your daily sleep-work-eat-repeat routine?
-Don't head straight home after clocking out: Google "happy hour" in your city and treat yourself to an end-of-day cocktail (or two).
+Don't head straight home after clocking out: Treat yourself to an end-of-day cocktail (or two).
 Up the ante by inviting a coworker you don't know all that well.
 An impromptu quaff (whether enjoyed alone or with company) can singlehandedly shake you out of a post-work funk.